 Our gracious Father, we do thank you that everything we have is from you.
 So, help us, we pray, not just store for ourselves, but be rich towards you as well.

 Help us, we pray, to seek your kingdom even above our needs.
 Help us, we pray, to store treasure in heaven by being generous to others.
-I am.
+Father, please help us to have healthy hearts when it comes to wealth.